Zainnn15/Group_09/use_cases/Edit_Product_Inventory.md

 Employees/Managers with a valid account in the system.

 ### Pre-conditions
-Employees/Managers are logged into the system.
+Employees/Managers work at the grocery store and are logged into the system.

 ### Main Flow
 1. The employee/manager clicks on **All Products**.